msridhar/rewriting-proxy/README.md

     * `url`: A URL for the script; these are auto-generated for inline scripts, event handlers, etc.
 * `headerCode`: JavaScript source code to be injected at the beginning of any requested HTML file.
 * `port`: The port on which the proxy server should listen, default `8080`.

+The library also exposes a `rewriteHTML(html, url, rewriter, headerCode)` function that rewrites the inline scripts in a given `html` string with URL `url`, using the `rewriter` function and `headerCode` string as described above.

 Limitations
 -----------